 - 2 tablespoons masa

-- Add chopped chilis, chicken, chicken broth and remaining spices.
-Mix well and cook for 30 minutes.
+- Next, add the chopped chilis, chicken, chicken broth and remaining spices.
+Mix well and cook for an additional 30 minutes.

 - In a small bowl, whisk together milk and masa.
 After the 30 minutes, lower the heat to medium low and pour the milk and masa mixture into the pan, and stir until well combined.

-- Serve and garnish with cilantro, cheese, sour cream and hot sauce, if desired.
+- Serve and garnish your white chicken chili with cilantro, cheese, sour cream or hot sauce, if desired.